alexandercerutti/node-telegram-keyboard-wrapper/README.md

 | ---------- | ----------- | ---- | -------- | ------------- |
 | keys | One Object per button | [InlineKeyboardButton](https://core.telegram.org/bots/api#inlinekeyboardbutton) | _false_ | n/a |

-Returns the object itself (chaining) with `length` property for keyboard rows length.
+Returns the object itself for chaining;

 ##### .removeRow()
 Removed an entire row of keys.